Charlie Kirk, president and CEO of Turning Point USA, was shot and killed on September 10, 2025. He was 31 years old.

 (Click here if you’d like to watch a video of Charlie Kirk saying this comment.)

 I enlisted in the Air Force in 1984.
-Prior to enlisting, I had countless talks with the local Air Force recruiter.
+Before enlisting, I had countless conversations with the local Air Force recruiter.
 They were constantly talking about all the swell benefits I would get if I joined the Air Force.
 This message was constant.

 I assumed he had an academic background.

-The idea that he could generate millions of dollars traveling the country in a private jet, speaking at college campuses, telling college students what to think, is an extremely powerful grift.
+The idea that he could generate millions of dollars by traveling the country in a private jet, speaking at college campuses, and telling college students what to think is an extremely powerful grift.
 How many people could get away with doing something like that?

 It’s that same grifter mindset that allowed him to openly criticize the motivations of people who joined the military.
-He was in no position to look at someone’s military service and dispense judgement whether they did it for the “right” reasons or not.
+He was in no position to look at someone’s military service and pass judgment on whether they did it for the “right” reasons.